Let’s get to the “root” of our love for mangroves and understand why these forests need our protection

 - Mangroves are the nurseries of the sea

 Like any parent, ocean animals want to have their babies and raise them in a place where they’ll be safe.
 Mangroves’ dense root systems shelter baby sea animals from predators and strong currents.
 They live here until they are big and strong enough to swim out to the reef or open ocean where they’ll live as adults.

 A variety of brightly colored reef fish lay their eggs among mangrove roots.
 Barnacles, oysters, mussels, crabs, and small fish live on or among them.
 Newborn sharks take shelter and hunt here.
 Seabirds roost in the canopy where they build nests and care for their young.
 Some marine mammals give birth and raise their young here.
 A few, like the manatee, are permanent residents.

-2. Mangroves are also home to many endangered land animals
+- Mangroves are home to many endangered land animals

 It’s not just sea life that relies on mangroves for survival.
 They’re also home to many endangered land species, including the Bengal tiger, pygmy three-toed sloth, proboscis monkey, smooth-coated otter, false water rat, and western red colobus monkey.